LCBO’s Future State Modernization

 It includes the status of key known issues and the work underway to resolve them, assuring grocery and convenience stores have the latest information.
 Transparency is important to us, as is your feedback.
 If you experience issues, not reflected on this page, please continue to connect directly with your Account Manager.

-Ongoing improvements: As of July 3, 2026
+Ongoing improvements: As of August 14, 2026

-• Ordering and notifications:
+Ordering and notifications:

-• Claims: Some grocery and convenience customers are still experiencing an error message when submitting a claim.
+• Some grocery and convenience customers are still experiencing an error message when submitting a claim.
 As a result, we are extending the 72-hour deadline while we work on fixing this issue.

 • You can only submit your claim after you have received an invoice for the order and the order is in “Complete status”.